humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails6.md

 {% endhighlight %}

 ## Push Your Code
-Now you can "publish" the sourcecode of your application.
+Now you can "publish" the source code of your application.

 {% highlight console %}
 $ git push -u origin master